tenzir/tenzir/plugins/web/ui/README.md

 ### Develop

-This folder can be developed independently from the rest of the VAST package.
+To develop the UI independently from VAST itself:

 1. Install the nodejs dependencies